Memory of recurrent networks: Do we compute it right?: Robust Memory Computation

 where $\boldsymbol{\iota}_N = (1, \ldots, 1)^\top \in \mathbb{R}^N$.
 The last equality in the derivation follows from the commutative property of the product of diagonal matrices.
 Hence, $\textnormal{MC}_\tau$ is independent of $\mathbf{C}$ for all $\tau \in \mathbb{N}$ under the stated assumptions. \end{proof}

 A complementary result in continuous time with stationary inputs was derived by \cite{Hermans2010}.
 To the best of our knowledge, the previous proposition is the first derivation of this property in the context of discrete-time models.
-A generalization of the memory neutrality for weakly stationary inputs (possibly autocorrelated) is given in Theorem \ref{theorem:stationary_memory_neutral} in Appendix \ref{appendix_A}. \paragraph{Another formula for the memory capacity.} The proof of Proposition \ref{prop:input_mask_neutral} offers another additional strategy that one may follow in order to compute memory capacities.
-Indeed, the resulting closed-form expression \eqref{MC_neutr} can be used to evaluate the memory curve.
-More precisely, for a chosen reservoir matrix $A$ it is sufficient to compute its eigendecomposition $A = V \Lambda V^{-1}$, then construct the matrix
+A generalization of the memory neutrality for weakly stationary inputs (possibly autocorrelated) is given in Theorem \ref{theorem:stationary_memory_neutral} in Appendix \ref{appendix_A}.